ClonedPuppy/SK_Shader_info/README.md

 provides ambient the ligting.
 You can play around with this in the [StereoKit SkyDemo](https://github.com/maluoi/StereoKit/blob/master/Examples/StereoKitTest/Demos/DemoSky.cs).

 However, when working with shaders (especially light shaders!), it can sometimes be preferable to work in a completely dark environment.
-That way you know can be certain that only your shader code is affecting the materials you build.
+That way you know you can be certain that only your own shader code is affecting the materials you build.

 So let's do that next!

-##### Resetting StereoKit default lighting to a pitch black environment.
+### Resetting StereoKit default lighting to a pitch black environment.

 First we set the Spherical Harmonics light itself to emit nothing but black
 by adding a light to the top and bottom, both having their RGB set to zero.